nokaut/wsknn/README.md

 ## What are the limitations of WSKNN?

-- model memorizes session-items and item-sessions maps, and if your product base is large and you use sessions for an extended period, then the model may be too big to fit an available memory; in this case, you can categorize products and train a different model for each category,
+- model memorizes session-items and item-sessions maps, and if your product base is large, and you use sessions for an extended period, then the model may be too big to fit an available memory; in this case, you can categorize products and train a different model for each category,
 - response time may be slower than from other models, especially if there are available many sessions,
 - there's additional overhead related to the preparation of the input.